 In the case of maize, FAW damages the crop from seedling to physiological maturity stage.
 The young larvae consume leaf tissue from one side initially by leaving the opposite epidermal layer intact giving a peculiar ‘windowpane display’ (Sonali Deole and Nandita Paul, 2018).
-It causes skeletonization of leaves and heavily windowed whorls that loaded with larval frass.
+It causes skeletonization of leaves and heavily windowed whorls loaded with larval frass.
 It could also bore into the maize stem and cobs (Dhar et al., 2019).
-It causes yield loss up to 34% (Williams and Davis, 1990) and 57.6 to 58% (Cruz et al., 1999 and Chimweta et al., 2019) in maize.
-However, in some tropical areas yield losses can reach up to 100 % (Blanco et al., 2016).
+Reported yield losses are up to 34% (Williams and Davis, 1990), 57.6 to 58% (Cruz et al., 1999 and Chimweta et al., 2019) and. in some tropical areas yield losses can reach up to 100 % (Blanco et al., 2016).